yas033/cse-135-hw3/README.md

    Now your JSON server should be all configured!
 The base route for it is http://cse135.online/json

    Test new URL http://cse135.online/json and http://cse135.online/json/posts

+4. Remove 3000 status for safty reason: `sudo ufw status numbered` (Ignore any 3000 rule that has a colon after it, we only need 3000 and 3000(v6))
+   `sudo ufw delete the_number_that_we_need`(let's say "sudo ufw delete 7") refresh the numbers with `sudo ufw status numbered` then delete the next one if needed

+### Sign up Postman